 Assessment is a practical form of measuring the competence of the student by evaluating three major factors associated to the learning objectives: knowledge, skills and attitude, usually performed on completion of a practical training course.
 The assessment should focus on the competencies relevant to the aircraft type and its maintenance.
 The principles on how to perform the competence assessments are given in the AMCs to Part-66, Appendix III.
 The assessment shall be performed by appropriately trained and approved assessors.

 Regarding Part-66 Appendix III, point 5., “Type Examination Standard” does not apply to the examination performed as part of type training.
-This point only applies to those cases where type examination is performed as a substitute for type training, which means it is intended for the examinations conducted by (or on behalf of) the competent authority on those aircraft that do not require a type training (typically Group 2 and Group 3 aircraft according to Appendix I to the AMCs to Part-66).
-So, it is true that the examiners authorised by the competent authority shall not have been involved in the applicant's training.
+This point only applies to those cases where type examination is performed as a substitute for type training, which means it is intended for the examinations conducted by (or on behalf of) the national competent authority on those aircraft that do not require a type training (typically Group 2, Group 3 and Group 4 aircraft according to Appendix I to the AMCs to Part-66).
+So, it is true that the examiners authorised by the national competent authority shall not have been involved in the applicant's training.
 In all other cases AMC to Part-66 Appendix III applies, which means that the roles of the assessor and the instructor may be combined for the practical elements, depending on the size of the organisation.